aws-samples/eks-workshop/content/beginner/085_scaling_karpenter/automatic_node_provisioning.md

 * Karpenter scales up nodes in a group-less approach.
 Karpenter select which nodes to scale , based on the number of pending pods and the *Provisioner* configuration.
 It selects how the best instances for the workload should look like, and then provisions those instances.
 This is unlike what Cluster Autoscaler does.
 In the case of Cluster Autoscaler, first all existing node group are evaluated and to find which one is the best placed to scale, given the Pod constraints.

 * Karpenter uses cordon and drain [best practices](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) to terminate nodes.
-The configuration of when a node is terminated can be controlled with `ttlSecondsAfterEmpty`
+The configuration of when a node is terminated can be controlled with `ttlSecondsAfterEmpty`.

 * Karpenter can scale up from zero and scale in to zero.